Fiksi.: Production

-Surya met future husband and collaborator Rama Adi while working as assistant directors in Rako Prijanto's 2007 films D'Bijis and Love Is Red.
-In 2007, the two of them co-founded the film production company Cinesurya and secured funding to produce Fiksi. based on a screenplay Surya developed herself.
+Surya met her future husband and collaborator Rama Adi while working as an assistant director in Rako Prijanto's 2007 films D'Bijis and Love Is Red.
+In 2007, the two of them co-founded the film production company Cinesurya and secured funding to produce Fiksi., based on a screenplay that Surya developed herself.
 They sought advice from established filmmaker Riri Riza on how to produce their first feature film, who told them to work with someone more experienced in shaping the project, eventually finding those collaborators in producer Tia Hasibuan and writer-director Joko Anwar.
 Anwar spent a month working on Surya's draft and was credited as a co-writer.

 In March 2020, a behind the scene film directed by then unknown Yosep Anggi Noen and B. W. Purbanegara was released on Cinesurya's YouTube channel.

 Release

-Fiksi. was released theatrically on June 19, 2008 in Indonesia.
+Fiksi. was released theatrically on June 19, 2008, in Indonesia.
 It was screened at the Busan International Film Festival and Jakarta International Film Festival in 2008 as well as at the Asiexpo Lyon Asian Film Festival in 2011 and Tokyo International Film Festival in 2016.